EzLucca/rank_2_push_swap/README.md

 ### The Bonus
 ### Randon number generator

+    The following code can be used to generate numbers for testing.

     ```
     ./push_swap $(head -c 400 /dev/urandom | od -An -td4 | head -n 100 | tr -s ' ' | sed 's/^ //' | tr '\n' ' ')
     ```
     - `/dev/urandom` is a special file in Unix-like systems that provides random bytes.

     - `-c 400` tells head to read 400 bytes from /dev/urandom.